On the Equivalence Between Temporal and Static Graph Representations for Observational Predictions

+In this section, we will discuss more details about the expressivity advantage of \timethengraph over \timeandgraph.
+First, however, we will clarify the concept of expressivity.

+In the following analysis, we will treat the representation of an arbitrary domain $\stU$ as a function $f: \stU \rightarrow \fmR^{d}$ which embeds any element from $\stU$ into a low-dimensional vector on $\fmR^{d}$, where $ d \geq 1 $ is the representation space dimensionality.
+For example, a specific GNN architecture defines a family of representations $ \stF $ for domain $\stU = \fmG_{|\stV|, p}$, and a specific function $f \in \stF$ defines a specific set of parameters for such GNN architecture.
+Similarly, TGNNs defines a family of representations $\stF'$ representations for domain $\stU = \fmT_{|\stV|, T, p}$.

-\citet{kazemi_representation_2020} argues that the expressiveness of a representation function of a discrete input domain $\stU$ can be regarded as the ratio between the cardinality of its image and its domain.
-Based on this, we describe an identifiable set, which is used to define the expressiveness of representation functions.
+In static and temporal graph expressvity studies~\citep{ xu2018how,maron2019on,morris2019weisfeiler,murphy2019relational, azizian2020characterizing,kileel2019on,kapoor2020examining }, the expressivity of a representation $f$ for an arbitrary domain $\stU$ is represented by the cardinality of distinguishable inputs on its representation space.
+To help understand this concept, we describe {\em identifiable set}, which is then used to define the expressivity of representations on arbitrary domain.